Terms and Conditions

 - Invoices– to create and issue invoices to the Venue’s customers, optionally including Sales Tax.

-- Payments– to record payments received from Venue’s customers, allocating each payment against an invoice
+- Payments– to record payments received from Venue’s customers, allocating each payment against an invoice.
+If You have integrated MyHallWizard with Stripe, a payment record is automatically created when Your customer has paid an invoice using Stripe.

 - Reports– to provide reporting capabilities against the data stored within the database, including the ability to print reports and to export data in machine-readable formats.

-Specific data exports have been built to export data in the format required for loading into certain other systems (e.g. Xero, Quickfile); the Provider does not warrant that these will work with any particular version of the other system.
+Specific data exports have been built to export data in the format required for loading into certain other systems (e.g. Xero, Quickfile); We do not warrant that these will work with any particular version of the other system.

-- Emails – booking confirmation emails and invoices may be sent directly to the Venue’s customers from the Hosted Service.
-The Email From address is firstname.lastname@example.org.
+- Emails – booking confirmation emails and invoices may be sent directly to the Venue’s customers from MyHallWizard.
+The Email From address is email@example.com.
 Venue Administrators and the Venue Owner may amend the email templates to provide wording suitable for the specific Venue.
-In order to maintain the Provider’s email reputation, validation prevents email from being sent to email addresses with domains which do not exist or do not accept email, or to email addresses which have previously resulted in a hard bounce.
+In order to maintain Our email reputation, validation prevents email from being sent to email addresses with domains which do not exist or do not accept email, or to email addresses which have previously resulted in a hard bounce.

 - Integrations – iCal feeds can be configured for downstream software.
-Specific configurations are available for RemoteLock software and Inspire Home Automation calendar thermostats.
+Specific configurations are available for RemoteLock software.

-- Venue Settings– to allow the Customer to configure the Venue Account, including, but not limited to Rooms (or other bookable resources), Price Lists, Extras, Customer Categories, Users, Venue Settings, Calendar Settings, Invoice Settings, Email Templates and Sales Tax.
+- Venue Settings– to allow You to configure the Venue Account, including, but not limited to Rooms (or other bookable resources), Price Lists, Extras, Customer Categories, Users, Venue Settings, Calendar Settings, Invoice Settings, Email Templates and Sales Tax.

 - My Profile– to maintain personal settings and preferences on the Account, and change the Account’s password.